Iodine and Breast Cancer

 Supplements for those with hypothyroidism:

-- It is important to start with a lower dose and then build yourself up to an optimal dosage.
+- It is important to start with a lower dose and then build up to an optimal dosage.
 It is normal to experience detox symptoms during this time.
 You can find more information on supplementation and detoxing with this link.

 - Ashwagandha has the ability to improve thyroid and hormone function and reduces inflammation of the thyroid gland.